benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 ___

-Refresh your browser and be amazed wiht our new functionality.
-You scroll down, click the 'LOAD MORE' link (which looks kinda similar to Instagrams...) and you're then presented with some brand new posts!
+Refresh your browser and be amazed with our new functionality.
+You scroll down, click the 'LOAD MORE' link (which looks kinda similar to Instagram's...) and you're then presented with some brand new posts!

 Great stuff.